 Report cards for students in grades PK-5 are issued two times per year.
-During the 2023-2024 school year, elementary marking periods will end on January 19, and June 5.
+During the 2024-2025 school year, elementary marking periods will end on January 17, and June 5.
 Report cards for students in grade 6-12 are issued four times per year.
-During the 2023-2024 school year, secondary marking periods will end on November 3, January 19, March 22, and June 5.
+During the 2024-2025 school year, secondary marking periods will end on November 1, January 17, March 28, and June 5.

 Family-teacher conferences are strongly encouraged at all grade levels.
-Family-teacher conferences will be held on October 12 and February 29 (please refer to the calendar dates on the inside front cover of this handbook).
+Family-teacher conferences will be held every Fall and Spring (please refer to the calendar dates on the inside front cover of this handbook).